 My Grandma passed away a number of years ago.
 About 7 now.
 She was a feisty woman who lived on her own until the day she died, went on cruises with friends at 86, played the piano and sang, and made the best Christmas cookies in the world.
-Especially her Christmas sandwich cookies!
+Especially her Christmas cream wafer cookies!

 So… I searched.
 And searched.
 I tried a bunch of recipes that seemed like they might be it, but no deal.
 But finally, I found it!
 The recipe comes from the 1965 Betty Crocker Cookie Book which makes perfect sense.
 As soon as I read that and saw the pictures, I knew it would be the one.